how to stop a smart light and switch states getting out of sync

 Go to Configuration > Automations > Add Automation

-Choose the Blueprint option and Synchronize states
+Choose the Blueprint option and then Synchronize states or State Bonding – Dual

 Give your Automation a name and then choose the entities that you want to say in sync.
-In my case one is a hue lamp and one is a wall switch
+In my case one is a hue lamp and one is a wall switch.
+From now on, after a couple of uses, the switch state is changed to match the lamp state.

 Is it normal for smart lights and switches to get out of sync?